Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ja/build-exchange-integration.md

 `Type` is just a `String`, but the contents of the string are to be interpreted as the name of a type.

-Substrate chains (actually, specifically Substrate chains built using the SRML) such as AXIASolar are composed of various _modules_.
+Substrate chains (actually, specifically Substrate chains built using the SRML) such as AXIA are composed of various _modules_.
 Each module can be imagined a little bit like a smart contract, with various kinds of transactions (or, in Substrate terms, _extrinsics_), data items that persist between transactions and blocks, events and constant parameters.
 The metadata encodes all of these things, allowing your client code to both create particular transactions or interpret what has happened on the chain, even between different Substrate blockchains or over many different upgrades or forks of the same chain.

 There are two modules a wallet needs to be aware of: Balances and Indices.
 Balances allows you to send and receive funds between different accounts.
 Indices allows you to interpret user addresses.

 ## 3. Working with SS58 and account addresses

-In AXIASolar (and most Substrate chains), user accounts are identified by a 32-byte (256-bit) _AccountId_.
+In AXIA (and most Substrate chains), user accounts are identified by a 32-byte (256-bit) _AccountId_.
 This is simply the public key for the x25519 cryptography used by Substrate.

-However, to keep the addresses small, we index every account with a non-zero balance on AXIASolar and use just this _index_ to identify the account.
+However, to keep the addresses small, we index every account with a non-zero balance on AXIA and use just this _index_ to identify the account.
 This index is much smaller than the 32-byte _AccountId_, and can usually be encoded in just a couple of bytes.

-Where Bitcoin has the Check58 address format and Ethereum used the `0x...` hex format, AXIASolar (and Substrate) use the SS58 address format.
+Where Bitcoin has the Check58 address format and Ethereum used the `0x...` hex format, AXIA (and Substrate) use the SS58 address format.
 This is a broad "meta-format" designed to handle many different cryptographies and chains.
 It has much in common with Bitcoin's Check58 format such as a version prefix, a hash-based checksum suffix and base-58 encoding.
 Further information on it can be found here [TODO].
-Of the many supported "version codes", only one particular family of subformats is especially important for AXIASolar support in wallets.
+Of the many supported "version codes", only one particular family of subformats is especially important for AXIA support in wallets.

-The SS58 format is a base-58 encoding (using the same alphabet as Bitcoin) of a version prefix (which is one byte and always `0x00` for AXIASolar and `0x02` for AXIALunar) followed by one or more payload bytes and ending with one or more checksum bytes:
+The SS58 format is a base-58 encoding (using the same alphabet as Bitcoin) of a version prefix (which is one byte and always `0x00` for AXIA and `0x02` for AXIALunar) followed by one or more payload bytes and ending with one or more checksum bytes:

 `0x00 <payload bytes> <checksum bytes>`